What are the top animation schools in the U.S.?

 Graduates of the CCS Animation Program hold positions from Animator and Director to Rigger and VFX Artist.
 Companies that have hired College for Creative Studies graduates include ABC Television Group, DreamWorks Animation, Sony Pictures Imageworks, and Disney, to name a few.

 The College for Creative Studies was founded in 1906 as the Detroit Society of Arts and Crafts.
-Serving more than 1,400 students, CCS offers art and design programs at all degree levels.
-The College for Creative Studies is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
-CCS is also an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
+Serving more than 1,400 students, CCS offers more than 30 art and design programs at all degree levels.
+The College for Creative Studies is accredited by the Higher Learning Commission (HLC) and it is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).

 The College of Motion Picture Arts at Florida State University (FSU) offers a BFA in Animation and Digital Arts.
 Students spend their first year of the program completing general education requirements.
 For the remaining years of the program, students will immerse in 91 credit hours of study in the major.